 Since Washington is a fault state, you can file a claim against either insurance carrier.
 If a driver was distracted or at fault, texting and driving or playing Pokemon Go is causing record auto crashes.

-Understanding Personal Injury Laws in Spokane Can Help to Maximize Your Compensation
+Understanding Personal Injury Laws Can Help to Maximize Your Compensation